EliteMasterEric/Teyvat.moe/README.md

 * * *

-## What is GenshinMap?
+## What is Teyvat.moe?

-GenshinMap is a free open-source interactive map for [Genshin Impact](https://genshin.mihoyo.com/), powered by React, [LeafletJS](https://leafletjs.com/reference-1.7.1.html), and community contributions.
+Teyvat.moe is a free interactive web app for [Genshin Impact](https://genshin.mihoyo.com/), powered by NextJS, [LeafletJS](https://leafletjs.com/reference-1.7.1.html), and community contributions.

-The map includes a full, high-resolution in-game map, with options to display markers for the locations as well as routes to assist navigation between them.
-It includes features to mark items as completed (saving the data in local storage), as well as a powerful and user-friendly editor to submit new marker collections and routes for the site.
+The site includes a full, high-resolution in-game map, with options to display markers for the locations as well as routes to assist navigation between them.
+It includes features to mark items as completed (saving the data in local storage or on Google Drive), as well as a powerful and user-friendly editor to submit new marker collections and routes for the site.

 There are easy tools available to allow users to contribute their own markers or routes to the map.
-See [Contributing](https://github.com/GenshinMap/genshinmap.github.io/wiki/Contributing) for more information.
+See [Contributing](https://github.com/Teyvat-Moe/teyvat.moe/wiki/Contributing) for more information.

 This project is open source.
-[Issues](https://github.com/GenshinMap/genshinmap.github.io/issues) and [pull requests](https://github.com/GenshinMap/genshinmap.github.io/pulls) are welcome and highly appreciated.
+[Issues](https://github.com/Teyvat-Moe/teyvat.moe/issues) and [pull requests](https://github.com/Teyvat-Moe/teyvat.moe/pulls) are welcome and highly appreciated.

-## Why GenshinMap?
+## Why Teyvat.moe?

 There are numerous other interactive maps available, but this map has the edge in the following ways:

--   **Advertisment free**: Since this site is hosted through Github Pages, there are no financial costs associated with hosting.
-Other sites have numerous advertisements.
+-   **Advertisment free**: This site is hosted without advertisements, unlike other apps.
--   **Newest resources mapped**: Magical crystal chunks, meteorites, Crimson Agate, and more before other maps.
+-   **Newest resources mapped**: Plants, monsters, chests, collectibles, and more before other maps.
--   **Multiple Language Support**: The site currently supports English, French, Russian, and Indonesian, with more to come.
-If your language isn't supported, [learn how to contribute](https://github.com/GenshinMap/genshinmap.github.io/wiki/Contributing#how-to-localize-the-site).
-Other map sites are only available in one or two languages.
+-   **Multiple Language Support**: The site currently supports a variety of languages.
+If your language isn't supported, [learn how to contribute](https://github.com/Teyvat-Moe/teyvat.moe/wiki/Contributing#how-to-localize-the-site).
+Most map sites are only available in one or two languages, and some do not support English.
--   **Track progress for free**: GenshinMap allows you to flag markers of any type as completed, view progress, locate uncompleted markers, and clear markers as resources respawn.
-Other sites may require a 'pro' subscription or even Chinese credentials to allow you to track your progress.
+-   **Track progress for free**: The site allows you to flag markers of any type as completed, view progress, locate uncompleted markers, and clear markers as resources respawn.
+Other sites may require a 'pro' subscription or require your email to allow you to track your progress.
+-   **Synced across devices**: Sign in with Google to sync your progress between multiple devices.
--   **Mobile friendly**: GenshinMap officially supports mobile devices and has a custom menu layout for them.
+-   **Mobile friendly**: The site officially supports mobile devices and has a custom menu layout for them.
--   **Routes**: GenshinMap is the only map which includes a dedicated tab for community-created farming routes, overlayed with existing markers.
+-   **Routes**: The site is includes a dedicated tab for community-created farming routes, overlayed with existing markers.
 -   **Community submission process**: If a feature or marker is missing from the map, there is an open review process available to add to it, using a built-in map editor to create an issue here on GitHub.
-Other sites have no submission functionality available, or may only have an email.
+Most other sites have no submission functionality available, or have a process which is undocumented, vague, or confusing.
 -   **Free, open-source software**: The project seeks to update its markers frequently, and welcomes community contributions.
-If the map isn't being updated frequently, or it's missing a feature you want, you can create a fork or pull request.
-All other interactive map websites are closed source.
+If the map is missing a feature you want, you can create a fork or pull request.
+All other known map websites are closed source.

 ## Credits

 This project was originally a translated mirror of [a Chinese language map](http://www.yuanshen.site/), but later the source code was completely rewritten to facilitate expansion and feature enhancements.

+This project utilizes ripped data courtesy of [Dimbreath](https://github.com/Dimbreath/GenshinData/), major thanks to them.

 ## Licensing